 The Mineral School saved me from myself. … The beauty and the stillness of this landscape was a gift.
 In it I could hear my own voice as I hadn’t in the chaos of life at home, and I could finally see the shape of my novel. — Kirsten Lunstrum, fiction writer

 With sweeping western Washington views of Mineral Lake and Mount Rainier, it would be hard not to produce great work at this residency, held in a renovated 1947 elementary school building.
-Open to writers of poetry, fiction and creative non-fiction, the program provides lodging, studio space and meals for $250 per week (or at a slightly discounted $425 for two weeks).
+Open to writers of poetry, fiction, creative non-fiction and screenplays, the program provides lodging, studio space and meals for two weeks at the price of $425 — or $550 for screenwriters.
+(Hey, you guys have better earning potential, anyway!)
 Limited fellowships are available.

 This place really captures the essence of “sanctuary.”
 Coming off of a very demanding working mom schedule, it was a gift to have the time to hit the reset button and get to the creative work that I’ve been meaning to devote more attention to. — Monica Ong, visual artist and poet